Forget ‘It’s good to talk’. We need to listen.

 ‘Stress Awareness Day’ is an interesting concept.
 Stress is not your shy, retiring type.
 It tends to do a good job of making its presence known.
 We’re all well aware of it, thank you very much…

 I do not deal with stress very well.
 I’m not your swan serenely gliding through the water, legs powering frantically but discreetly beneath the surface.
-I’m the wild-eyed hissing swan coming at you on the riverbank, flapping its wings furiously, threatening to break your arm.
+I’m the wild-eyed hissing swan coming at you on the riverbank, flapping its wings furiously and threatening to break your arm.

 Even at Storycatchers.
-Because of course there is stress here.
+Because of course there’s stress here.
 Even offering full flexitime and full remote working options.
 No amount of flexibility, empowerment and freedom shifts that impossible deadline, or takes the pressure out of a pitch situation.
-Yes, I’m writing this in my pyjamas, at home – but that’s because I was up all night throwing up (TMI?
-It’s my personal brand…).
-Has the presentation I needed to start last night gone away?
-No. No it has not.
-RUDE.

 Can I just have a word, in private?
 Do you have 5 minutes?
 Can I schedule a meeting when you’re next in?